 To get the most out of this program, you’re likely to need the SQL Query Tuner add-on.
 This add-on helps you to discover and diagnose SQL queries that are performing poorly.
 It does this by creating a graphical representation of the data so that you can see what is going on more clearly.

 Predictive alerts is one of the most useful features offered by Idera SQL Diagnostic Monitor.
-You can configure custom thresholds for an alert so that you receive notification once this trigger condition happens.
+You can configure custom thresholds for an alert so that you receive a notification once this trigger condition happens.
 This product also provides you with expert recommendations so that once an issue occurs you can run an automatic script to solve the problem.
 There is also specific guidance and online content to help you to fix performance issues as they occur.

 Idera SQL Diagnostic Manager is available for Windows XP, Windows Vista, Windows Server 2008 SP2, Windows 7, Windows Server 2008 R2, Server 2012, Windows 8, Windows 8.1, Server 2012 R2, Windows 10, and Windows Server 2016.
 You can purchase a single license of Idera SQL Diagnostic Manager for $1,996 (£1,530).
 There is also a 14-day free trial.

 Lepide SQL Server Auditing provides a solid server auditing experience for monitoring SQL instances.
 With Lepide SQL Server Auditing all changes made to the configuration of SQL users, permissions, triggers, databases, and logins are saved as audit data.
 This is great for tracking how SQL configurations change over time and keeping on top of what is going on.